Isleños: Uruguay

-The first Canarians to emigrate to Uruguay were settled in Montevideo to populate the region, arriving in two different groups.
+The first Canarians to immigrate to Uruguay were settled in Montevideo to populate the region, arriving in two different groups.
 The first group was established in the city on November 19, 1726, and 25 Canarian families came to Montevideo.
 They organized quickly to survive in that area.
 The first civilian authorities in Montevideo were Canarian, and they were the first to give Spanish names to roads and geographic features.
 The second group, with 30 Canarian families, arrived in the city on March 27, 1729.
 Others places in Uruguay where Canary Islanders settled were Colonia, San José, Maldonado, Canelones and Soria.

 In 1808, the Canarian merchant Francisco Aguilar y Leal sent an expedition of 200 people from the eastern islands of the Canaries to Montevideo.
-Between 1835 and 1845 about 8,200 Canarians, more than half of Lanzarote's population, emigrated to Uruguay, and groups of them continued to come sporadically until about 1900.
+Between 1835 and 1845 about 8,200 Canarians, more than half of Lanzarote's population, immigrated to Uruguay, and groups of them continued to come sporadically until about 1900.
 During the 19th century, more than 10,000 Canarians settled in Uruguay, the majority from the eastern islands; however, only 5700 or so of them remained permanently in Uruguay.
 A few groups of Canary Islanders continued to arrive through the early 20th century, still coming mainly from the eastern islands, but specific figures are not available.
 Canarians and Canarian descendants are scattered throughout Uruguay.
 Uruguay ranks fifth after Venezuela, Cuba, Puerto Rico and the Dominican Republic in the number of people of Canarian descent among its population.